guillemontecinos/itp-residency-2020-2021/system-design-blog/creative-systems-as-blocks.md

 <!-- An example of this procedure applied to coding is using functions to modulare a bunch of code. -->

 ## Shannon's model of communication – An example
 An example that profoundly calls my attention is [Shannon's model of communication (1948)](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6773024&tag=1) because of how simply it explains a complex interaction as communication.
 The model sistematizes the process of communication between an emissor and a receiver as a series of boxes and arrows that describe a flow of information.
 The `Information Source` –let's say you– emmits a message which is sent over the communication channel by the `Transmitter` –let's say your phone.
 The `Transmitter` receives the `Message` converts it into a `Signal`.
-Then, the `Signal` gets into the communication chanel (the box in the center) which also receives the noise comming from a `Noise Source`, that represents electrical/digital uncertainty and interference over a communication channel.
+Then, the `Signal` gets into the communication chanel (the box in the center) which also receives the noise coming from a `Noise Source`, that represents electrical/digital uncertainty and interference over a communication channel.
 Subsequently, the `Receiver` takes the `Received Signal` which is the `Signal` after being affected by `noise`, and converts it in a `Message` received at the `Destination`.

 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/system-design-blog/assets/shannon-communication.jpg" align="middle" width="80%">
 </p>

-With a simple diagram composed by boxes and arrows we can ilustrate a logical flow of information where an `Input` is affected by a `System` and then converted to an `Output`.
+With a simple diagram composed by boxes and arrows Shannon ilustrated a logical flow of information where an `Input` is affected by a `System` and then converted to an `Output`.
 We can go further and simplify Shannon's model by detecting which are the `input`, `output` and `system`.
 It's clear that the input is the message incoming from the `Information Source`, while the output is the message getting to the `Destination`.
 Then, the `System` –in our analysis– is composed of the `Transmitter`, the `Noise Source`, the channel and the `Receiver`.

 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/system-design-blog/assets/shannon-communication-simplified.jpg" align="middle" width="80%">